The central heat trace on large compact classical groups: Applications: spectral asymptotics and gauge/string duality

 where $F_A=dA+A\wedge A$ is the curvature of the connection, \item $T>0$ is a real parameter called the \emph{coupling constant}, \item The quantity $Z$ is a normalization constant called the \emph{partition function}, ensuring that the total mass of $\mu_{M,G}$ is 1. \end{itemize} The partition function on a closed oriented surface of genus $g\geq 0$ and total area $t>0$ admits the following Fourier expansion \cite{Rus,Wit}:

-From this formula, it appears that Theorems~\ref{thm:asympt_expansion} and~\ref{thm:main} describe the asymptotic behavior of the partition function $Z_{G_N}(1,t)$ with structure group $G_N$.
+From this formula, it appears that Theorems~\ref{thm:asympt_expansion} and~\ref{thm:main} describe the asymptotic behavior of the partition function $Z_{G_N}(1,t)$ on a two-dimensional torus with structure group $G_N$.
 See \cite{Lem4} for a recent review of the construction of the Yang--Mills measure and the computation of the partition function.

+We will show in this section that the main results of the present paper admit important consequences for the Yang--Mills partition function $Z_{G_N}(1,t)$.